hahubo/hello-world/README.md

 # hello-world
-new on git/github , exercise
+new on git/github , exercise wijiging in main